 norethindrone/ethinyl estradiol/ferrous fumarate - oral, Estrostep Fe, Loestrin Fe (cont.)

-USES: This medication is a combination of 2 hormones (an estrogen and a progestin) and is used to prevent pregnancy.
+USES: This combination hormone medication is used to prevent pregnancy.
+It contains 2 hormones: norethindrone (a progestin) and ethinyl estradiol (an estrogen).
 It works mainly by preventing the release of an egg (ovulation) during your menstrual cycle.
-It also can work by making vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and by changing the lining of the uterus (womb) to prevent attachment of a fertilized egg.
+It also makes vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and changes the lining of the uterus (womb) to prevent attachment of a fertilized egg.
 If a fertilized egg does not attach to the uterus, it passes out of the body.
 There is a small amount of iron (ferrous fumarate) in each of the 7 inactive tablets taken during the fourth week.
-(The inactive pills do not contain any hormones).
-These tablets are meant to keep you in the habit of taking 1 tablet each day and do not have enough iron to treat iron deficiency.Besides preventing pregnancy, birth control pills have been shown to help make your periods more regular, decrease blood loss and painful periods (dysmenorrhea), and decrease ovarian cysts.Using this medication does not protect you or your partner against sexually transmitted diseases (e.g., HIV, chlamydia, gonorrhea).
+The inactive pills do not contain any hormones.
+These tablets are meant to keep you in the habit of taking 1 tablet each day and do not have enough iron to treat iron deficiency.Besides preventing pregnancy, birth control pills may make your periods more regular, decrease blood loss and painful periods, and decrease your risk of ovarian cysts.Using this medication does not protect you or your partner against sexually transmitted diseases (such as HIV, gonorrhea, chlamydia).

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.